nataliyaTruf/nataliyaTruf/README.md

 🎬 **About Me:**

 In my free time, I enjoy 🎾 playing tennis, 🧘‍♀️ practicing yoga, 🥾 hiking and learning algorithms to sharpen my problem-solving skills.
-I'm passionate about continuous learning, especially in programming and technology.
+I'm passionate about continuous learning, especially in programming and technology

 📫 **How to reach me:** natta.truf@gmail.com

-⚡ **Fun Fact:** Before becoming a developer, I worked in the wine industry, which taught me attention to detail and a love for craftsmanship.
+⚡ **Fun Fact:** Before becoming a developer, I worked in the wine industry, which taught me attention to detail and a love for craftsmanship

 🌐 **Socials:**